MadCzarls/php-docker/README.md

 # Description

 Template project for PHP with Docker with basic composer setup.
-By default includes xdebug extension and PHP_CodeSniffer for easy development.
+By default, includes xdebug extension and PHP_CodeSniffer for easy development.
 Includes instruction for setting it in PhpStorm.

 - https://www.docker.com/
 - https://docs.docker.com/compose/